This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Are there airlines flying to South Africa now?

-As per South African Government’s website, South Africa is currently on adjusted alert level 3, which means that international travel is allowed from all destination countries.
+As per South African Government’s website, South Africa is currently on adjusted Alert Level 3 from 16 June, which means that international travel is allowed from all destination countries.
 However, it is mandatory to follow the protocols in place.

 Domestic flights for business and leisure purposes are available from all commercial airports in South Africa.

 FAQs (Frequently Asked Questions)